fsujoseph/sportsipy/docs/overview.md

 The Player module contains player information and stats for all seasons.
 Given a player ID you can capture all relevant stats and information like name, team, height/weight, career stats, single-season stats, and much more.
 This class can also be found within the Roster module and Boxscore module.

 Available attributes are - player stats (career, single season, single game, etc.)

+Conferences - (NCAAB/NCAAF)

+The Conference module allows conferences to be pulled for any season.
+Accessing the class properties exposes various dictionaries containing the team and conference abbreviations as well as other information.

+Available attributes - conferences, Teams class

+Rankings - (NCAAB/NCAAF)

+The Rankings module can be used to easily query the NCAA Men's Division-I Football rankings published by the Associated Press on a week-by-week basis.
+Different formats can be referenced, ranging from a lightweight dictionary of the most recent rankings containing only the team abbreviation and rank, to a much larger dictionary of all rankings for an entire season with results including full team name and abbreviation, current rank, week number, previous rank, and movement.

+Available attributes - current, complete (by week)